 FKI Tower in Seoul

-An example of how renewable energies are increasingly finding their way into everyday life is the FKI Tower.
+The FKI Tower is one example of how renewable energies are increasingly finding their way into everyday life.

-The building's construction had to take into account the city's requirement that all new large commercial buildings must generate at least 5% of their energy on-site.
-In addition, the architecture should be adapted to the environment.
-The design team developed a strategy that met both requirements with an exterior wall system that combines the energy efficiency strategy and energy production technology while reducing the amount of energy the building uses for its heating and cooling loads.
+The building's construction had to comply with the city's requirement that all new large commercial buildings generate at least 5% of their energy on-site.
+Furthermore, the architecture was to be in keeping with its surroundings.
+The design team developed a strategy that met both requirements with an external wall system that combined energy efficiency and energy generation technology, while simultaneously reducing the amount of energy the building consumes for its heating and cooling needs.

 Federation of Korean Industries Head Office Building – Image: @xpert.digital / @shutterstock|Ethos.lee

-► Contact me or discuss with me on LinkedIn
+► Contact me or join the discussion on LinkedIn

 Three areas are of particular importance here: